Generic Name and Formulations:

 Increased bleeding risk with heparin, vitamin K antagonists, aspirin, dipyridamole, GP IIb/IIIa inhibitors.
 May interfere with coagulation tests.

 Tissue plasminogen activator (tPA).

-Bleeding, hypersensitivity reactions, cardiogenic shock, arrhythmias, AV block, pulmonary edema, heart failure, cardiac arrest, recurrent MI, myocardial rupture, cardiac tamponade, pericarditis, pericardial effusion, mitral regurgitation, thromboembolism, electromechanical dissociation, nausea, vomiting, hypotension, fever; cholesterol embolism.
+Bleeding (may be serious), cardiogenic shock, arrhythmias, AV block, pulmonary edema, heart failure, cardiac arrest, recurrent MI, myocardial rupture, cardiac tamponade, pericarditis, pericardial effusion, mitral regurgitation, thromboembolism, electromechanical dissociation, nausea, vomiting, hypotension, fever; hypersensitivity reactions (monitor), cholesterol embolism.

 Vial—1 (w. diluent, supplies)

 - #MeToo: Helping Victims Cope With Sexual Harassment

 - Association Between Psychosis and Development of Dementia in Older Men